Anal Fissure

 • An acute anal fissure often heals within 6 weeks with simple treatment.

-• A chronic anal fissure is one that lasts for 6 weeks or more.
+• A chronic anal fissure lasts for 6 weeks or more.
 This may need more treatment, such as surgery.

 • Other treatments include stopping constipation with changes in your diet and stool softeners.